mithray/bashba/linux_tenets.md

 ### Major

 1.	small relates to the efficiency of m x n = e. m+n=size. m*n=expressiveness.
-If a language is larger it can be more expressive, but the language itself takes up more space. if m = (number of words in a language) and n=(number of words in an expression), then m x n is greatest when m and n have similar values.
+If a language is larger it can be more expressive, but the language itself takes up more space and a longer time to learn. if m = (number of words in a language) and n=(number of words in an expression), then m x n is greatest when m and n have similar values.
 So depending on the requirements(e=expressiveness), the language should grow or shrink accordingly to reach maximum efficiency.
 2.	words should have distinct boundaries. words should be able to be taken in and out of a language without destroying the language.
 3.	development should be incremental, gradually working in features and testing(?).
 (Anything is possible if it is broken into small enough steps ? )
 4. Better to be Larger in Size and Lower in Speed than to be available on less systems.